cookiejest/videobackground/readme.md

 Add video backgrounds in Qlik Sense Apps.
 Use the data model to change the background video or image.

-See full description and details at http://www.webofwork.com/qlik-sense-video-background-extension
+See a demo video and get the direct download link to the Zip and full description and details at http://www.webofwork.com/qlik-sense-video-background-extension

 Built for Qlik Sense 2.2.4>